white-logo-01

 Legitimacy in investment migration was an issue a few decades back, but verifying a Citizenship or Residency by Investment Program’s authenticity or an agent’s certificate is much simpler now, if you know exactly what to look out for.

-In this piece, we will cover the six most important things to know before applying for a second citizenship.
+In this piece, we will cover six things to know before applying for a second citizenship.

 When considering a Citizenship by Investment Program, always conduct some research to find the official government website.
 This will tell you what government authority officially runs the program and will provide you with the laws to prove that the program is authentic.